seanlowe/obsidian-desk/README.md

 # Desk for Obsidian

+This is a fork.
+I have no intention of publishing it or pushing it back to the parent repo, this was for my own use

+---

 **Desk** is an [Obsidian](https://obsidian.md) plugin that lets you choose some of your notes and see them together, at a glance.
 The notes are laid down in a 4x6 aspect ratio which is